fvena/consoleUI/documentation/project-requirement-document.md

 #### 2.1.2 Visual Components

 - Box/container components with customizable borders and padding
+- Tree view for hierarchical data
+- Separators and headers
+- Future components planned:
   - Tables with configurable formatting and borders
-- Tree-view for hierarchical data
-- Separators and headers
   - Spinners and loading indicators
   - Banners and notifications

 ### 2.2 Cross-Environment Support